Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 If you experience persistent stinging, burning, redness, or any other discomfort after using eye drops, it’s essential to seek medical advice promptly.
 While mild irritation can sometimes be a common side effect that resolves on its own, persistent symptoms could indicate a more serious underlying issue.

-See also Understanding Over the Counter Antibiotic Eye Drops - Uses, Benefits, and Best Practices
+See also Understanding the Benefits and Considerations of Over the Counter Eye Drops for Various Eye Conditions

 Your eye doctor can help determine the cause of the irritation and recommend appropriate treatment.
 In some cases, you may be allergic to certain ingredients in the eye drops, or you may have an underlying eye condition that needs to be addressed.